temporalio/documentation/docs/go-retries.md

 }
 ```

-To enable retries for a workflow, you need to provide a retry policy via `ChildWorkflowOptions` for child workflows or via `StartWorkflowOptions` for top-level workflows.
+To enable retries for a Workflow, you need to provide a retry policy via `ChildWorkflowOptions` for child Workflows or via `StartWorkflowOptions` for top-level Workflows.

-There are some subtle nuances to how workflow's history events are recorded when a `RetryPolicy` is used.
+There are some subtle nuances to how Workflow's history events are recorded when a `RetryPolicy` is used.
-For an activity with a `RetryPolicy`:
+For an Activity with a `RetryPolicy`:

 - The `ActivityTaskScheduledEvent` will have extended `ScheduleToStartTimeout` and `ScheduleToCloseTimeout`.
-- The `ActivityTaskStartedEvent` will not show up in history until the activity is completed or failed with no more retry.
+- The `ActivityTaskStartedEvent` will not show up in history until the Activity is completed or failed with no more retry.
   This is to avoid filling the history with noise records of intermittent failures and retries.
-  For activities being retried, `DescribeWorkflowExecution` will return a `PendingActivityInfo` that includes `attemptCount`.
+  For Activities being retried, `DescribeWorkflowExecution` will return a `PendingActivityInfo` that includes `attemptCount`.

-For a workflow with `RetryPolicy`:
+For a Workflow with `RetryPolicy`:

-- If a workflow fails and a retry policy is configured for it, the workflow execution will be closed with a `ContinueAsNew` event.
+- If a Workflow fails and a retry policy is configured for it, the Workflow execution will be closed with a `ContinueAsNew` event.
   This event will have the `ContinueAsNewInitiator` field set to `RetryPolicy` and the new `RunId` for the next retry attempt.
 - The new attempt will be created immediately.
 But the first decision task won't be scheduled until the backoff duration.
 That duration is recorded as the `firstDecisionTaskBackoffSeconds` field of the new run's `WorkflowExecutionStartedEventAttributes` event.